 At the recent Osteopathic Medical Education (OMED) Conference in Orlando, Florida, the Edward Via College of Osteopathic Medicine family celebrated as one of their students, Zach Simmons ’25, was named the recipient of the American Osteopathic Foundation’s (AOF) Golden Ticket Scholarship, resulting in a $20,000 educational scholarship.

 VCOM has observed the unfolding story of violence occurring in Israel and the Middle East, including the loss of human life, and we are concerned about all within our campus community whom this violence has impacted.

-The Edward Via College of Osteopathic Medicine (VCOM) has received the 2020 Health Professions Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.
+Today, the Edward Via College of Osteopathic Medicine (VCOM) received the 2023 Health Professions Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.

 As our population ages, the demand for specialized healthcare for seniors has never been more critical.
 Geriatric medicine physicians play a pivotal role in addressing the unique healthcare needs of the elderly within the realm of primary care.
 These specialized practitioners bring a wealth of knowledge and skills that are essential for promoting the well-being of older adults.

 In the realm of primary care, the marriage of sports medicine and healthcare creates a powerful alliance that goes beyond the athletic field.
 As an integral part of comprehensive healthcare, sports medicine in primary care not only addresses the unique needs of athletes but also promotes overall wellness, preventive care and swift recovery for individuals of all ages.